Israel says Gaza City still a ‘combat zone’ after Trump says ‘stop bombing’

 In a statement in the early hours of Saturday, the Israeli army said the chief of staff had ordered to “advance readiness” for implementing the first phase of Trump’s plan for the release of all captives.
 While it was not clear what that meant in terms of military actions, Israeli media reported that Israeli troops had shifted to solely defensive operations.

 Still, aerial attacks across Gaza continued earlier on Saturday but were sharply less intense.
-At least seven people have been killed since dawn, medical sources told Al Jazeera.
+At least 20 people have been killed by Israeli attacks across Gaza since dawn, hospital officials have told Al Jazeera.